zglbt/ToXinChen/README.md

 ## About Operating System Installation
 * download url: http://www.xitongzhijia.net/win10/202111/232148.html
   * choose the way of ordinary download (otherwise there will be installed others softwares)
+* Intallation steps:
+  * open the vmware
+  * more details see this website: http://www.downza.cn/xy/92161.html
 ## About Python Installation
 * download url: https://www.python.org/downloads/release/python-3104/
   * In the Content page, you will see these following versions, and you just need to choose the 'Windows installer (64-bit)'.